 You can modify your trip to return to your home province or territory.
-You'll remain covered if you choose to stay where you are until the end date indicated in your Confirmation of Insurance.
+You'll remain covered if you choose to stay where you are but only for the number of days covered per trip.

 Avoid all travel

 You must return to your home province or territory within 14 days of when the advisory is issued.
 After this 14-day period, you'll no longer be covered.